MicrosoftDocs/learn/learn-pr/azure/shifting-nodejs-express-apis-to-serverless/includes/8-exercise-refactor.md

 ### Refactor the Route

 When the Angular application makes an HTTP GET request to `vacations`, your route endpoint must go get the vacations data.
-Let's refactor the route logic now.
+Refactor the route logic now.

 Modify the code in your function to point get the vacations from the `getVacations` function in your service.